Your guests form an opinion about your home before they sit down. It’s the stuff you stopped seeing three months after you moved in.

-A 2025 NAR staging report found that 83% of buyers’ agents say staging changes how a visitor perceives a home entirely.
+After 35 years and three houses, I’ve watched guests clock things I’d gone blind to.
+A 2025 NAR report found 83% of buyers’ agents say staging changes how people read a home.

-And the thing is, your friends aren’t buyers, but their brains work the same way.
-The one on this list that will bother you most is #14, because you’re probably looking right at it every day.
+Your friends aren’t buyers, but their brains work the same.
+Number 14 will bother you most, because you’re probably looking right at it every day.

 Image Credit: Pexels

-But it doesn’t have to be smoke.
-Pet dander embedded in carpet fibers, last night’s salmon still lingering in the kitchen exhaust, the musty undertone from a basement door left cracked open.
+It doesn’t have to be smoke.
+Pet dander in the carpet.
+Last night’s salmon still hanging in the kitchen.
+That musty edge from a basement door left cracked.

-Your nose adapted to all of it within 48 hours of it appearing.
+Your nose adapted to all of it within 48 hours.
 Your visitor’s nose has not.
+They smelled your house before they finished saying hello.

 2. How Bright or Dark Your Entry Feels